joey-kilgore/Nerve-Block-Modeling/README.md

 # Nerve Block Modeling

-This code utilizes the NEURON program to create simulations of High Frequency Alternating Current (HFAC) to block action potentials.
+This code utilizes the NEURON program to create simulations of High Frequency Alternating Current (HFAC) blocking action potentials.
 The main models here are created from the MRG model.
-By creating simulations, millions of tests can be ran one after another continously, allowing for testing of multiple different types of waveforms, on different fiber diameters, with different electrodes.
-Hopefully, this will allow us to get a better insight on the potential of HFAC on nerve block.
+By creating simulations, millions of tests can be run one after another continously, allowing for testing of multiple different types of waveforms, on different fiber diameters, with different electrodes.
+Hopefully, this will allow us to get a better insight on the potential of HFAC nerve block.

 ---
 ## Main Simulation